 Another fairly common form of investment is derivatives trading.

 By investing in CFDs, you have the opportunity to win in either direction of asset price movements.
 If you firmly believe that the purchase price of an asset will rise, you open a long position.

 If you believe that the purchase price of an asset will fall drastically, you enter into a market position, which can be known as a short position.
 When investing in CFDs many online platforms allow you to use a multiplier, i.e. leverage, which you can use to increase your trade size.
 Remember that using a multiplier is not technically difficult, but the process is fraught with the possibility of losing a large sum of money.
 So make sure you have a good understanding of how the multiplier function works.

-How to buy Starbucks shares in Singapore?
+How to buy Starbucks shares?

 So, to get started with Starbucks shares, the first step after choosing an online broker is to register on the online investment platform.
 Registration is a simple and straightforward process that takes no more than five minutes and does not require you to provide more information than your name and email address.
 Use your current email address as once you have registered you will need to confirm it routinely and you will later receive email reminders of possible transactions that are not executed on the platform, news that you can subscribe to on the platform, close a trade or open a market, etc.